zainibrahim-commits/C-programs/GoogProgrammingPractices.md

 11.A compound statement can be placed anywhere in a program that a single statement can be placed.
 12.When performing division by an expression whose value could be zero, explicitly test for this case and handle it appropriately in your program (such as printing an error message) rather than allowing the fatal error to occur.
 13.In a sentinel-controlled loop, the prompts requesting data entry should explicitly remind the user what the sentinel value is.
+14.Unary operators should be placed directly next to their operands with no intervening spaces.